 It’s always amazing when you’re ordering a galbi, and the server would bring out 10+ dishes of banchan beforehand.
-These little small sides are actually what differed Korean meal experience to other cultural.
+These little small sides are actually what differed Korean meal experience from other cultures.
 They are so appetizing and simply help the main dish taste more delicious.

 Among the regular banchan like kimchi, potato salad, seaweed, simmered lotus root… Shirataki noodle salad is also there, usually on the non-spicy side.

-This salad is quick and easy to make, you can prepare them before hand and chill in fridge until ready to serve.
+This salad is quick and easy to make, you can prepare them beforehand and chill in the fridge until ready to serve.

 Have a Korean grill at home, definitely make this for the kids so they can enjoy the banchan too while you’re having fun with those spicy kimchee.

 - 1 mini cucumber/pickle dill